flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_014.md

 ---

   #### Exercises:
-- Run SELECT * from each of the other 5 tables
+1. Run SELECT * from each of the other 5 tables
-- Familiarise yourself with the structure, and how it relates to the Entity Relationship diagram on the previous slide
+2. Familiarise yourself with the structure, and how it relates to the Entity Relationship diagram on the previous slide
+3. How many unique `pack_size` values are there in which a product can be sold?

 </section>